 Specific Fire Engineering

 EDC Fire Engineers can undertake specific designs to C/VM2 and Alternative Solutions, giving you the ability to create a compliant design that is frequently more economical (less conservative), tailored to your building and fit for purpose.
-As the MBIE Building for Climate Change programme progresses, our designs consider the building’s embodied carbon emissions and addresses what steps can be taken to reduce these emissions during construction and throughout the life of the building.
+As the MBIE Building for Climate Change programme progresses, our designs consider the building’s embodied carbon emissions and address what steps can be taken to reduce these emissions during construction and throughout the life of the building.

 Subdivision of Commercial and Residential Buildings